Bryan-TranLu/Module11_Challenge/README.md

 ## Module11_Challenge
 Submission for Bryan Tran Lu.
-Please note that the entirely of this assignment was performed on Google Colab.
+* Please note that the entirely of this assignment was performed on Google Colab.
+* The csv files to upload to Google Colab are located in the `Resources` folder.

 ## Description
 This assigment uses Prophet to forecast models based on historical csv data.